 A variety of foods are prepared during Chuseok to celebrate the bountiful harvest of the year, and one of the most significant food that represents Chuseok is songpyeon.
 Songpyeon is prepared with rice powder that is kneaded into a size that is a little smaller than a golf ball, and then filled with sesame seeds, beans, red beans, chestnuts, or other nutritious ingredients.
 When steaming the songpyeon, the rice cakes are layered with pine needles to add the delightful fragrance of pine.
 It is an old tradition for the entire family gathers together to make songpyeon on the eve of Chuseok.
 An old Korean anecdote says that the person who makes beautifully shaped songpyeon will meet a good spouse or give birth to a beautiful baby.

 Other significant Chuseok foods include traditional liquor and jeon (Korean pancakes).
 Jeon are made by slicing fish, meat and vegetables and then lightly frying them in a batter of flour and eggs.
 They make a perfect pair with traditional Korean liquor.

-* This column was last updated in September 2015, and therefore information may differ from what is presented here.
-We advise you to check details from the official websites before visiting.
+* This column was last updated in August 2017, and therefore information may differ from what is presented here.
+We advise you to check details before visiting.